 Canada Citizenship Lawyer for Days of Residency Issues

-We've recently seen the Canada Border Services Agency (CBSA) and Immigration, Refugees and Citizenship Canada become far more aggressive in proactively verifying and enforcing the days of residency rules against our clients when they are reentering Canada after a trip abroad.
-Even though you may have a permanent residency card with years left prior to expiry. we are seeing those cards being revoked, and departure orders being issued against our clients, because of it being impossible for our clients to fulfill their residency requirements in the remaining months and years they have on the cards.
+Even though you may have a permanent residency card with years left prior to expiry, that card could be revoked and a departure order issued against you, because of it being impossible to fulfill the residency requirements in the remaining months and years you have on the cards.